State Income Tax Deduction Tax Deduction Calculator & Eligibility

 Requirements

-- 1Part of SALT cap
+- 1Part of the combined SALT cap

 - 2Must itemize

-- 3Choose income OR sales tax
+- 3Choose income taxes OR sales taxes, not both

 Common Mistakes to Avoid